Doofenshmirtz-Evil-Incorp/Fuelish/README.md

 - HTML, because it's the foundation of the web.
 - CSS, because we don't want our app to look like it's from the 90s.
 - JavaScript, because we want to make our app interactive.
+- OpenMaps API, because we want to show you your location.
+- Google Maps API, because we want to redirect you to the nearest petrol pumps.

 ## Installation

 To install Fuelish, follow these steps:

-1. Clone the repository: git clone https://github.com/Fuelish/FuelishWeb
+1. Clone the repository: git clone https://github.com/Doofenshmirtz-Evil-Incorp/Fuelish
-2. Navigate to the project directory: cd FuelishWeb
+2. Navigate to the project directory: cd Fuelish
 3. Open index.html in your web browser.

 ## Usage